 Franchised dealers can and, in many cases, already have refocused business opportunities on Used Cars and Workshop Departments to counter the lost contribution from new vehicle sales.

-In a continually evolving market, demand for SUV style vehicles has been steadily increasing in recent years.
-Manufacturers have reacted to this demand by developing, adding and expanding new SUV models to their range.
-Demand for SUV vehicles in Ireland whether small, medium or large now stands at ca. 41% of overall new car demand.
+Demand for SUV style vehicles has increased 2.5x since 2013.
+This trend is expected to continue as manufacturers release new SUV models in response to changing consumer demand.
+Demand for SUV vehicles in Ireland whether small, medium or large now stands at approximately 46% of overall new car demand in 2019.

 New vehicle sales are forecasted to decline by ca. 10% in 2019.
 Looking forward to 2020, the sector is expected to benefit from the ‘new decade effect’ by having a ’20’ number plate.